emanuelenencioni/docker_images/README.md

 ```
 add `--rm` to delete the container after use.
-When dealing with usb devices or particular devices, be sure to use `--privileged` before creating volume with that device in order to properly work.
+When dealing with usb devices or particular devices,
+The container needs `--privileged` access to interact directly with the device when it's used as a volume.